bhavyasharma2/disfluency-restoration-system/README.md

 ## How to Run

-1. Open the notebook in a Kaggle environment.
+1. Open a Kaggle Notebook.
+2. Upload this notebook file.
-2. Attach the dataset as described above.
+3. Upload the dataset folder as described above.
-3. Run all notebook cells sequentially.
+4. Run all notebook cells sequentially.
-4. The final predictions will be written to:
+5. The final predictions will be written to:

 ```bash
 submission.csv